luigiifan/Apollo_V2/README.md

 # APOLLO V2: DIGITAL AUDIO PROCESSOR
-Using TDA8425 for audio processor and Arduino Pro Mini (UNRELEASED)
+Using Arduino Pro Mini with TDA8425 for audio processor.